desihub/LSS/README.md

 For sample .slurm and input/output files see /project/projectdirs/desi/datachallenge/LSScat on NERSC

-For sample output catalogue and randoms see /project/projectdirs/desi/datachallenge/LSScat/quicksurvey2016 on NERSC
+For sample output catalogue and randoms see /project/projectdirs/desi/datachallenge/LSScat/quicksurvey2016 and /project/projectdirs/desi/datachallenge/LSScat/quicksurvey2017 on NERSC

+pipeline: